VerifiedInc/schema-sdk/README.md

 Opting to use the RDFS [subPropertyOf](https://www.w3.org/TR/rdf-schema/#ch_subpropertyof) to denote data presentation field headers.

 rdfs:Class is not _really_ used in favor of defining per attribute characteristics which fall under rdfs:Properties more naturally.
 This is thanks to using single attribute atomic credentials for the forseeable future...
-We do not need to categorize the credentials but can rather use the attributes (rdfs:Properties) for grouping.
-Our SchemaPresentation definitions play a role akin to rdfs:Class.
+We do not need to categorize the credentials but can rather use the attributes (rdfs:Properties) for grouping. _Note: the rdfs:Properties that are being used as group headings have the `schema:isPartOf` attribute set to `unumid:groupHeadings` to denote their special characteristics._ **Any other rdfs:Propertery only ought to have a single value for `schema:rangeIncludes` so that the schema-resolver's display format logic to work as is.** This is a self imposed convention that the examples in schema.org does not follow.

 ## JSON Schemas
 JSON schemas are important for programmatically handling credential data.
 They assist in extracting information as well as data validation.